rubyaustralia/ruby-event-guides/rubyretreat/planning.md

 * 2 weeks out: confirm numbers with the venue and caterers
 * Monday evening after the event: collapse into bed after a job well done.

 The deadlines to confirm numbers with the venue and the caterers are worth confirming - it's good to know the very latest point at which numbers can be updated, in case of late registrations.
+If you're [printing t-shirts](swag.md), their deadline for final numbers may be earlier than the venue and/or caterers.

 ### Remote Organising